Gretchen Carlson: Miss America's claims cost pageant $75K

 In a Twitter post late Sunday night whose authenticity was verified by the Miss America Organization, Carlson, the former Fox News host, wrote that she was "surprised and saddened beyond words" by Mund's letter on Friday complaining of how she has been treated during her nearly one year reign as Miss America.

+In her letter addressed to former Miss Americas, Mund wrote that she has been bullied, manipulated and silenced by the pageant's current top leadership, headed by Carlson and CEO Regina Hopper.
+Both have denied bullying Mund and say they support her.

-Carlson added "Actions have consequences," saying the lost scholarship money is "a direct result of the explosive allegations in your letter."
+"Actions have consequences," Carlson wrote, addressing herself directly to Mund.
+"Friday, as an organization, we learned that $75,000 in scholarships which would have been the first scholarship increase in years is no longer on the table as a direct result of the explosive allegations in your letter."

-Mund did not immediately respond to a request for comment Sunday night.
+"The impact won't stop there," Carlson continued.
+"We are already seeing a negative ripple effect across the entire organization, and I am so concerned that it will dilute the experience for the next woman selected to wear the crown."

+Carlson did not specify how the scholarship money was lost: by sponsors backing out, donors cancelling promises to contribute, or some other cause.
+She did not immediately respond to an email seeking further comment Sunday night, and a Miss America spokesman said the reason "wasn't specified or outlined" in Carlson's Twitter post, adding he was unable to immediately provide more information.